sonic-net/SONiC/doc/voq/voq_hld.md

 speed                                 = 1*7DIGIT                ; port line speed in Mbps
 ```

 No changes in the schema of other CONFIG_DB tables.
-The name of the ports used as key in the PORT table is unique across chassis.
+The name of the system ports used as key in the SYSTEM_PORT table is unique across chassis.
+The system_port_name can be same as the PORT table name as long as the PORT table name is unique across the chassis or it can be any character string which does not include ":".
+If a system port is used as inband interface, the name of that system port must be a name that will be accepted by kernel for netdevice name.

 For router interface and address configurations for the system ports, the existing INTERFACE table in CONFIG_DB is used.

 Please refer to the [schema](https://github.com/Azure/sonic-swss/blob/master/doc/swss-schema.md) document for details on value annotations.